sininen-blue/2526-first-sem/computer-organization-and-architecture/all/day_08.md

 These protocols are a set of well-defined rules, both logically and electrically, that all devices on the bus must follow to be able to communicate.

-Though some busses, especiallly for smaller embedded systems, are custom designed for a specific application since they don't need to deal with compatibility.
+Though some buses, especially for smaller embedded systems, are custom designed for a specific application since they don't need to deal with compatibility.

 ---
 layout: two-cols